-Departing UK envoy to EU attacks Theresa May's Brexit plan
+Departing UK Envoy to EU Attacks Theresa May's Brexit Plan

-FILE - In this file photo dated Thursday, Dec.
-18, 2014, British Prime Minister David Cameron, left, walks with Britain's permanent representative to European Union Ivan Rogers, right, at the European Council building in ...
-LONDON - Britain's outgoing ambassador to the European Union has strongly criticized the government's approach to Brexit negotiations in a blistering farewell email to his staff.
-Ivan Rogers said Prime Minister Theresa May's government has been hindered by "ill-founded arguments" and "muddled thinking" in its approach to the upcoming talks to pull Britain out of the EU.
+The U.K. ambassador to the European Union Ivan Rogers, right, walks with then-Prime Minister David Cameron as they leave the EU Summit in Brussels, Belgium, June 28, 2016.
+Britain's outgoing ambassador to the European Union has strongly criticized the government's approach to Brexit negotiations in a blistering farewell email to his staff.

 Discussions